beyondeye/kotlin2dart/README.md

 The output Dart code is most cases will not be actual valid Dart code.
 The purpose is instead to make it easier and faster for a programmer to complete the job of porting the code.

-For a guide on how different language construct compares in the two languages, see [kotlin is dart](https://beyondeye.github.io/kotlin_is_dart/).
+For a guide on how different language constructs compares in the two languages, see [kotlin is dart](https://beyondeye.github.io/kotlin_is_dart/).

 For porting code that relies on kotlin standard libraries and collections, we rely on the [kt_dart package](https://pub.dev/packages/kt_dart), in other words, ``kt.dart`` will be a required dependency of